What Is Ginseng?

 Research has varied, and some experts aren’t yet convinced that there’s enough data to label the medical capabilities of ginseng, but for centuries people have believed in its beneficial compounds and results.

-Ginseng is often sold as an herbal supplement.
-There are no regulated manufacturing standards in place for many herbal compounds and some marketed supplements have been found to be contaminated with toxic metals or other drugs.
-Herbal/health supplements should be purchased from a reliable source to minimize the risk of contamination.
+Additionally, Ginseng is often sold as an herbal supplement.
+Herbal and health supplements should be purchased from a reliable source to minimize the risk of contamination.

 1. Improves Brain Function

-Panax Ginseng works on the brain to offer memory enhancing effects by increasing survival and proliferation of brain cells.
-As an antioxidant, it prevents free radical damage to vulnerable brain cells.
+Panax ginseng contributes to improving your memory by increasing survival length, proliferation, and replication speed of brain cells.
+It also has antioxidant which prevents free radical damage and oxidation to your brain cells.

 Ginseng stimulates your brain cells, improves concentration, and cognitive activities.
 Evidence shows that taking Panax ginseng root daily for 12 weeks can improve mental performance in people with Alzheimer’s disease.